ai-society-governance/ai-society-governance.github.io/index.md

 ## Overview

 Artificial intelligence increasingly shapes the production, dissemination, and use of information in society.
-At the same time, AI systems themselves evolve in response to human behavior, institutions, markets, and the information environments in which they operate.
+Yet AI is not simply an exogenous technology acting upon social, economic, and political systems: it both shapes and is shaped by human behaviour, institutions, and information environments.

-The workshop brings together researchers from economics, political science, computer science, mathematics, law, and related disciplines to study these interactions and their implications.
+The Workshop on AI, Society and Governance brings together researchers from economics, political science, computer science, mathematics, law, and related disciplines to study these interactions and their implications.
+Topics include information quality, human & AI interactions, collective decision-making, markets and strategic interactions, democratic processes, AI governance and regulation, and systemic risks.

+The workshop aims to foster dialogue across disciplines and between academia, public institutions, and industry.
+A roundtable with regulators, policymakers, and practitioners will complement the academic program.

-## Speakers
+## Registration

-Speaker list forthcoming.
+Participation is free, but registration is required.
+If you would like to attend the workshop, please [register here](URL_DU_FORMULAIRE) by **December XX, 2026**.

 ## Organizers